jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 \index{Datetime variables}
 \index{Packages!lubridate}

-EMA data analyses frequently require manipulations of datetime variables.
-For this, package *lubridate* [@R-lubridate], which provides many functions for common date and datetime operations, can be very useful.
+EMA data analyses frequently require manipulations of date-time variables.
+For this, package *lubridate* [@R-lubridate], which provides many functions for common date and date time operations, can be very useful.

 In the code snippet below, for example, the `round_date` function is used to calculate the ENMO value from raw tri-axial accelerometer data, in 15-minute